NucleusPowered/site-v1/docs/modules/message.md

 Players with social spy can then see the messages of those with levels _below_ theirs.
 If `message.socialspy.same-levels-can-see-each-other` is set to `true`, then social spies can see messages of those at their own level too.

+## HelpOp

+`/helpop [message]` is a feature ported over from Essentials that allows players to quickly grab staff members attention.
+To use it, players must have the `nucleus.helpop.base` permission, and staff members must have the `nucleus.helpop.receive` permission to read these messages.